Same-sex marriage in Rhode Island: Civil unions

-Civil union licenses were issued by the state of Rhode Island between July 1, 2011 and August 1, 2013.
-Civil unions provided couples with almost all of the rights and benefits of marriage under state law.
-Same-sex couples could however not access the federal benefits of marriage until the Defense of Marriage Act (DOMA) was struck down by the U.S. Supreme Court in United States v.
-Windsor on June 26, 2013.

-In 2001, there was an attempt (similar to Vermont's civil union law) to create civil unions under Rhode Island's domestic relations statutes.
+In 2001, a bill to create civil unions, similar to Vermont's, under Rhode Island's domestic relations statutes was introduced to the Rhode Island House of Representatives.
 Any Rhode Island law applying to marriages would have also applied to the newly created civil unions.
-The bill was introduced to the Rhode Island House of Representatives, but the Judiciary Committee defeated it.
+The Judiciary Committee defeated the legislation.

-In May 2011, a bill to legalize civil unions was introduced to the Rhode Island General Assembly.
-On May 19, 2011, the bill passed the House of Representatives by a vote of 62–11, with two representatives not voting.
+Another bill to legalize civil unions was introduced to the Rhode Island General Assembly in May 2011.
+On May 19, the bill passed the House of Representatives by a vote of 62–11, with two representatives not voting.
 The Senate then passed the bill on a vote of 21–16 on June 29.
-Governor Lincoln Chafee signed the legislation on July 2, 2011, and it retroactively took effect as of July 1, 2011.
-The legislation included extensive and controversial exemptions that allowed any religiously affiliated organization or institution, such as schools, universities and hospitals, to deny recognition of spouses in a civil union, which made it unpopular with advocates of same-sex marriage.
+Governor Lincoln Chafee signed the legislation on July 2, and it retroactively took effect as of July 1, 2011.
+The legislation included extensive and controversial exemptions that allowed any religiously affiliated organization or institution, such as schools, universities and hospitals, to deny recognition of civil partners, which made it unpopular with advocates of same-sex marriage.
+Further, same-sex civil partners could not access any of the federal benefits of marriage.
 Participation in civil unions was very low.
 As of February 2012, only 46 couples had established civil unions.
-On August 1, 2013, when the state began offering same-sex marriage, it stopped offering civil unions, though it continues to recognize existing ones.
+The ability to enter into a civil union was closed off on August 1, 2013, when the state began offering same-sex marriage.
+Registered partners may retain their status or convert their union into a recognized marriage.